SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 return manager.RunCommand() ??
 1;
 ```

-Here we're applying a name transformation to the command names, which means we can change our class
+Here, we're applying a name transformation to the command names, which means we can change our class
 to this:

 ```csharp